FluxionNetwork/fluxion/README.md

 ## :scroll: Changelog
 Fluxion gets updated weekly with new features, improvements and bugfixes.
-Be sure to check out the [Channelog] (https://github.com/deltaxflux/fluxion)
+Be sure to check out the [Changelog] (https://github.com/deltaxflux/fluxion)

 ## :octocat: How to contribute
 All contributions are welcome, from code to documentation to graphics to design suggestions to bug reports.
 Please use GitHub to its fullest-- contribute Pull Requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!